Draft agenda can be downloaded from here.

 Climate change mitigation is a challenge that concerns many levels of the society.
 Even though many processes are political, science is present in various ways.
 In the highest level, COP decisions within the United Nations framework bind countries to report and reduce their GHG emissions.
 This system is based on best available science.
 The national GHG inventories are largely based on emission factors which are defined by scientific publications.
 On the other hand, recent scientific developments lead to the capability of direct observations of national and global GHG sinks and sources.
 Concrete example of this policy-science linkage is the zero net emissions objective, Art 4.1 of the Paris Agreement, and the related challenges of how this objective can be achieved and how the net emissions can be correctly captured within the global stocktake process.
 Solving the socio-scientific challenge of climate change mitigation requires close collaboration.
 This session focuses on this complex system and shows where the contributions from Earth Observation scientists are most urgently needed.

-Theme 2: Major research questions in Earth Observations
+Session 3: Major research questions in Earth Observations

 Conveners: Pavel Kindlmann, Beryl Morris